hugosrc/hugosrc/README.md

 ### Hi there 👋

-I'm Hugo Souza, self-taught backend developer, very interested in designing and developing highly scalable and available systems.
-I'm always looking for as much experience and knowledge as possible, making me able to share and develop things that have a surprising impact on everyone's experience.
+I'm Hugo Souza, self-taught Software Developer, interested in design and development of highly scalable and available systems.

+I always seek as much experience and knowledge as possible, which allows me to share and develop things that impact everyone's experience.

 #### Languages and tools